 The objectives of the Doctoral Consortium are to:

-Serve: as a supportive setting to provide/receive feedback on students' current doctoral and masters' research and guidance on future research directions
+· Serve as a supportive setting to provide/receive feedback on students’ current doctoral and master’s research as well as guidance on future research directions.

-Submissions will have the option of being archived in the IEEExplore digital library (either in the main conference proceedings or adjunct).
+Submissions will have the option of being archived in the IEEE Xplore digital library (either in the main or adjunct conference proceedings).
 The selection is based both on the review of the submission and the feedback on the presentation.

-DC submissions must follow the "Conference Proceedings" format for which templates (TEX, DOC) are available from the submission guidelines,or directly from IEEE VGTC:
+DC submissions must follow the “Conference Proceedings” format for which templates (LaTeX, Word) are available from the submission guidelines,or directly from IEEE VGTC:

-All materials must be submitted electronically through the Precision Conference website at:PCS
+All materials must be submitted electronically through the Precision Conference website.

 National University of Defense Technology, China.